 From 1965 to date, all vehicles developed by Ford of Europe have been tested and validated at Ford Lommel Proving Ground (LPG).

-Construction of Ford Lommel Proving Ground (LPG) started in 1964.
+The initial construction of Ford Lommel Proving Ground (LPG) started in 1964.
 In September 1965 the site became operational.

 Since the year 1999, 23 million Euro was invested in additional state-of-the-art testing facilities.
 A lot of focus was put on the priorities of the Ford brand.
-Currently, Ford LPG contains 80 kilometers of test tracks supplemented by modern test rigs.